compas-dev/compas/docs/gettingstarted.rst

 .. rst-class:: lead

-COMPAS is implemented entirely in Python such that it can be used in various programming environments on different platforms, in combination with external software and libraries, and from within CAD software such as Blender, Rhino and Grasshopper.
+COMPAS can be used in code editors such as VS Code, Eclipse, or Sublime Text, as well as in scriptable CAD software such as Blender, Rhino and Grasshopper.

 .. toctree::